5 Reasons Why San Francisco is Always Awesome During the Holidays

 - Chinatown: For many San Franciscans, celebrating the holidays with an incredible Chinese meal is a tradition.
 Take a walking tour of Chinatown during the holidays to see how this unique neighborhood makes Christmas special.

 - Fillmore: Shop until you drop and catch up on all the up-and-coming trends.
-Fillmore appeals to those with varied interests; it has three quaint bookstores, three flower shops and even three hardware outlets scattered among the upscale clothiers.
-You'll be able to find everything on this one cosmopolitan stretch of San Francisco.
+Fillmore appeals to those with varied interests; it has quaint bookstores, flower shops and even hardware outlets scattered among the upscale clothiers.
+You'll be able to find everything along this one cosmopolitan stretch of San Francisco.

-- Outer Sunset: Head due west towards the Pacific to discover the quiet side of San Francisco.
+- Outer Sunset: Head due west towards the Pacific Ocean to discover the quiet side of San Francisco.
 Wide, windswept beaches beckon and tranquil residential neighborhoods are home to friendly local shops, cafes and restaurants.
-Welcome to the Outer Sunset.

 For something cool to break up those traditional holiday activities, be sure to check out Illuminate SF, a city-wide display of some of the greatest light art in the country.
-With works by such luminaries as Jim Campbell, Ned Kahn, James Turrell and Leo Villarreal, you’ll be amazed by the glowing beauties lighting up the parks and public spaces of the City by the Bay.
-What better way to celebrate the season than with a tour of these incredible displays?
+With works by such luminaries as Jim Campbell, Ned Kahn, James Turrell and Leo Villarreal, you’ll be amazed by the glowing beauties lighting up the city's parks and public spaces.
 Best of all, the show is free, so you’ll be able to save your cash for wining, dining and shopping this season.

 Fine Holiday Shopping

-In addition to the selection of retail giants in Union Square such as Macy's, Nieman Marcus and Westfield San Francisco Centre which includes Bloomingdale's and Nordstrom, San Francisco is a maker’s paradise and abounds with small boutiques and galleries that you’ll only find here.
+In addition to the selection of retail giants in Union Square—including Macy's, Neiman Marcus and Westfield San Francisco Centre—San Francisco is a maker’s paradise, full of small boutiques and galleries that you won't find anywhere else.
 Try these spots for utterly unique gifts to wow your loved ones: